Device Independent Quantum Key Distribution with realistic single-photon source implementations: Conclusion

 \section{Conclusion}

 We have used new theoretical tools to evaluate the experimental requirements in order to perform DIQKD using single-photon sources in a heralded scheme.
 We focused on the parameters which are routinely used to characterize single-photon sources, such as the time-zero second order correlation function $g^{(2)}$, the HOM visibility $V_{\text{HOM}}$ and the local detection efficiency $\eta_l$ of the source.
-We have computed the asymptotic key rate using the novel method of Ref.~\cite{brown_device-independent_2021} for bounding the relative entropy between Alice and Eve, and we showed that this improves the analytical bounds obtained in Refs. \cite{ma_improved_2012,ho_noisy_2020}.
+We have computed the asymptotic key rate using the novel method of Refs.~\cite{brown_device-independent_2021,brown_device-independent_2021_arxiv} for bounding the relative entropy between Alice and Eve, and we showed that this improves the analytical bounds obtained in Refs. \cite{ma_improved_2012,ho_noisy_2020}.
 Finally, we considered a situation where the number of rounds for obtaining a secure key rate is limited, i.e., a finite statistics analysis.
 We studied the time and distance requirements needed to establish a secure rate between Alice and Bob with realistic parameters obtainable with quantum dot single-photon sources.
 However, although we have focused on single-photon sources using quantum dots, the methods we have employed can be trivially extended to any other single-photon source.

 Our analysis improves the experimental requirements for performing DIQKD with single-photon sources, and we reach numbers which are within reach for near-future experimental implementations.
 We believe that our work represents a strong motivation for the improvement of existing single-photon sources, so that they can be used to perform DIQKD.
-A step towards this implementation could be to relax the assumptions that Alice and Bob do not have knowledge on their device, or to allow Eve for less general attacks.
-This would lead to more relaxed experimental requirements.\\
+A way to implement this DIQKD protocol with single-photon sources that do not satisfy yet the exposed experimental requirements, could be to relax the assumption that Alice and Bob do not have knowledge on their device, or to constrain Eve to perform weaker attacks.
+Alternatively, the application of two-way information reconciliation techniques (instead of the one-way scenario presented in this work) may be explored.
+These adjustments could result in more lenient experimental requirements.
+In the latter case, such relaxed requirements have already been demonstrated for upper bounds on the key rate, as shown in Refs.~\cite{lukanowski_upper_2022} and \cite{zhang_quantum_2023}.
+Finally, the extension of the new bound developed by Ref.~\cite{brown_device-independent_2021} to a finite size key rate analysis would be the natural outlook to further extend the present analysis.
+This study could include also the influence of the transmittance T on the required key rate per successful event as yet another optimisation parameter.
+This could lead to finite-size key rates larger than the analytical CHSH results presented here.\\